 - Should it be just vertical?
 Or have a slant?

 - What types of holds should we buy?
+How will you create climbing routes?

 - Make sure to factor in safety measures for your space (whether an outdoor or indoor climbing wall)